tardate/LittleArduinoProjects/README.md

 ## Up and Running

+Some projects use additional libraries that are included as submodules of this repository.
+For example:
-The LED array projects use the [FastLED](http://fastled.io/) library, included here as a git submodule.
+* The LED array projects use the [FastLED](http://fastled.io/) library
+* Stepper motor projects use the [X113647Stepper](https://github.com/tardate/X113647Stepper) library

 If you clone this repo, also update the submodules:

     $ git submodule update --init

+To pull submodule updates later on:

+    $ git submodule foreach git pull